-Within the industrial sector, steel, cement and chemicals were responsible for nearly 60% of all energy consumption and about 70% of CO2 emissions.
-Further, emerging market and developing countries are responsible for 70 to 90% of the output of these commodities, with China producing about 60% of both steel and cement in 2020."
+Within the industrial sector, steel, cement and chemicals were responsible for nearly 60 percent of all energy consumption and about 70 percent of carbon dioxide emissions.
+Further, emerging market and developing countries are responsible for 70 to 90 percent of the output of these commodities, with China producing about 60 percent of both steel and cement in 2020."187 options include using hydrogen or biomass (instead of coal), deploying carbon capture, using hydrogen to remove impurities from iron ore without a blast furnace, reducing demand for primary steel, and increasing in energy efficiency.

-Steel was responsible for 3.6 GtCO2e and ~9% of total energy-related emissions in 2019.
-It is produced largely by burning coal to melt iron ore.
-Potential decarbonization options include using hydrogen or biomass (instead of coal), deploying carbon capture, using hydrogen to remove impurities from iron ore without a blast furnace, reducing demand for primary steel, and increasing in energy efficiency.
+Steel was responsible for 3.6 GtCO2e and ~9 percent of total energy-related emissions in 2019.188 It is produced largely by burning coal to melt iron ore.
+Potential decarbonization

-Cement is responsible for ~7% of the global industrial energy use and, as of 2014, the sector had the second largest share of total direct industrial CO2 emissions.
-Thirty to 40% of direct CO2 emissions are from fuel combustion, while 60 to 70% of direct CO2 emissions are from the chemical reactions needed to convert limestone to calcium oxide.
-Industrial process emissions totaled 1.5 Gt CO2 emissions in 2019, of which 63% originate in the cement sector.
-Solutions include (from least to most emission reduction potential): energy efficiency, switching to less carbon intensive fuels, reducing the clinker to cement ratio, and integrating carbon capture into cement production.
-Reducing the clinker to cement sector.
+Cement is responsible for ~7 percent of the global industrial energy use and, as of 2014, the sector had the second largest share of total direct industrial carbon dioxide emissions.189 Thirty to 40 percent of direct carbon dioxide emissions are from fuel combustion, while 60 to 70 percent of direct carbon dioxide emissions are from the chemical reactions needed to convert limestone to calcium oxide.
+Industrial process emissions totaled 1.5 Gt of carbon dioxide emissions in 2019, of which 63 percent originate in the cement sector.190 Solutions include (from least to most emission reduction potential): energy efficiency, switching to less carbon intensive fuels, reducing the clinker to cement ratio, and integrating carbon capture into cement production.191 Reducing the clinker to cement ratio could entail increasing the use of blended materials and the market deployment of blended cements.